 What will mark the beginning of your staycation?
 The moment you get home from your last pre-vacation day of work?
 The moment you roll out of bed the next morning?
 By choosing a clear start date, you mentally prepare yourself for vacation mode.
 It will help get your staycation off to a cracking start if you have pre-decided the exact moment that you’re officially on vacation.
 Likewise, choosing a clear end date will set a boundary for you to begin preparing to return to work and other real-life commitments.

 You wouldn’t fly all the way to Italy just to slump around in your PJs all day.
 So treat your staycation like the holiday that it is, and plan plan plan!

 Tip: Jump on Instagram and check out hashtags for your city.
 Or run a Pinterest search for “(your city) travel tips”.
 You’re bound to discover all sorts of gems you never knew existed!
-For our last staycation, we checked out an awesome cafe that I stumbled upon on Pinterest and it was a serious highlight for us.
+For our last staycation, we checked out an awesome cafe in our home city that I stumbled upon on Pinterest, and it was a serious highlight for us.

 Budget for a staycation like you would any holiday

 A staycation is a budget-friendly holiday choice IF you plan your spending wisely.
 The dollars you save on travel and accommodation costs are easily frittered away if you don’t set clear spending guidelines.
 So plan out your itinerary and your budget alongside each other to avoid over spending.

 Budget-savvy tip: Pull out all your spending money as cash.
 Having a visual on every dollar you spend will help you to avoid over-spending when you see your funds beginning to dwindle.
 You could even set up separate bags or envelopes of cash for each day so you know that you won’t run out of money before the end of your stay-at-home holiday.

 Clean your house and do your errands beforehand